 - cover all qualifying employees (employees who earned $72,000 or less in the prior year and who have been employed for at least one year);

 - provide for at least two weeks of paid family and medical leave annually for each full-time employee (and a proportionate amount for part-time employees);

 - include the same types of leave required by the Family and Medical Leave Act (FMLA) (e.g. birth/adoption of a child, care for a serious health condition of an immediate family member or self, etc.);

 - provide for payment of at least 50% of qualifying wages during the leave; and

-- include certain non-interference language addressing those employees who are not covered
+- include certain non-interference language addressing those employees who are not covered under the FMLA.

 The IRS guidance requirements exclude certain types of leave from qualifying for the tax credit, including:

 - vacation, sick or personal leave for reasons not covered by FMLA;